bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

     <p>Now, self-shadowing vs. no self-shadowing, for a layer that's not very dense.
 It's still pretty important, though more subtle than with the dense layer.
 Left: self-shadowing enabled.
 Right: no self-shadowing.</p>
 </div>

-#### High Quality Shadows
-**C# member variable:** `bool m_highQualityShadows` \
-If enabled, raymarches a higher detail density field for computing shadows.
-This makes almost no visual difference but costs significantly more.
-It is recommended that you keep this disabled.

 #### Max Self Shadow Distance
 **C# member variable:** `float m_maxSelfShadowDistance` \
 Maximum distance that clouds can cast shadows onto themselves/each other.
 If this value is set too high, you may lose some detail in your cloud self-shadowing.

-#### Shadow Sample Jitter
-**C# member variable:** `float m_shadowSampleJitter` \
-How much to jitter shadow samples.
-Increasing this can cause noise, but if you're using DLSS, it can greatly improve the smoothness of the shadows.
-If you're not using DLSS or are rendering clouds with reprojection enabled, you'll probably want to set this parameter to `0`, indicating not to use any jitter.

 #### Shadow Persistence
 **C# member variable:** `float m_shadowPersistence` \